Digital Essentials for Carers SCQF Level 6

 This programme has been developed to support both paid and unpaid carers, or, people looking to equip themselves to be able to go into the Health and Social Care Sector.

-Upon completion of this course, you can progress into a further or higher education programme to enable further development and qualification in the health and social care sector.
+Upon completion of this course, you may progress into a further or higher education programme to enable further development and qualification in the health and social care sector.

 Is there more information available online?